NurdinDev/adhan-app-for-slack/README.md

 ## TODO

 - [ ] - CI/CD
+- [ ] - Autodetect calculation method depend on location or timezone
 - [ ] - Refactoring and use logger instead of console.logs
 - [ ] - Support Turkish language